rodas-awgichew/Kine-gym-landing-page/README.md

 # The Kine

 A small, elevated studio for mindful movement, movement therapy, and small-group classes.
-Designed for yoga, Pilates, barre, dance, and somatic practice, The Sanctuary offers a curated environment for intentional practice and community.
+Designed for yoga, Pilates, barre, dance, and somatic practice, The Kine offers a curated environment for intentional practice and community.

 Tech stack
 - HTML5, CSS3, modern JavaScript (ES6+), Typescript